Wednesday, November 18, 2015

 Barnes and Cobrane looked at Delaney who nodded.
 The three men escorted the boys and their parents to the door.
-At the door, Cobrane put a hand on each boy's shoulders.
+Once outside, the usually intimidating man's expression softened as he put a hand on each boy's shoulders.
 "We're very proud of you boys for coming forward and telling your stories.
 It was very brave of you, and we commend you for doing the right thing," he didn't look forward to the following day when he and Barnes would have to summon the other boy who hadn't come forward to their offices.

 Jim looked anxiously at Cobrane, the dark circles of fatigue under his eyes making them look larger and giving his face a vulnerable expression.
 "Sir?
 We'll be all right, right?
 We're safe?"